KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-01-this-is-a-second-test.md

 #### **AFM 101 - Introduction to Financial Accounting**

 This course was basically a carbon copy of Grade 11 and 12 HS accounting.
 I found that the work was minimal and menial.
 Ironically, the one part about the course I did enjoy was the (not testable) general finance knowledge, sometimes discussed in the first 10 minutes of class.
+Not much else to say about AFM 101.

 #### **AFM 132 - Introduction to Business Stages**

 A course on basic business knowledge, found it be similar to grade 10 HS business.
 While the course was fundamentals and sleep-inducing, the course staff were great.
 It was nice to take 132 since it was a stark difference to most of my other classes.
 Most of the math courses were practice and conceptually heavy, whereas AFM 132 was memorization heavy - I like that balance.

+**Quick observation:**

+I found AFM 101 and AFM 132 to be the easiest first year AFM courses and from general consensus from upper year students these two courses are on the easier end of the spectrum of all AFM courses.
+Don't slack off in these courses - 101 and 132 should be the courses that should set your SMAV up to be in the comfortable zone.

 <img src="/assets/HTN-UW.jpg" alt="Hack The North 2019" style="width:300px;"/>

 **Hack The North 2019!**

-### **1B**
+### **4. Reflecting on my 1B Courses**

 #### **Math 136 - Linear Algebra 1 for Honours Mathematics**

 This course started off right where Grade 12 Calculus and Vectors ended off and then quickly ramped up to systems of linear equations, vector spaces, linear maps, and matrices.
-I loved the content taught but hated the assessments (a common theme I’m finding in most of my courses).
+I loved the content taught but loathe the assessments (a common theme I’m finding in most of my courses).
 My mark definitely did not reflect my enthusiasm, but luckily consistent interest up until the very end did save my mark.

 #### **Math 138 - Calculus 2 For Honours Mathematics**

 As a continuation of Math 137, I thoroughly enjoyed this course as well.
 The midterm was not fun, but the rest of the course was.
 138 was also the one class in which I only looked at the course notes a handful of times.
 I found the instructor resources and practice assignments to be great to learn the course content.
+If I could go back, I would start preparing for the Math 138 midterm even earlier.
+It's a common theme the past couple years that the 138 midterm seems to be "hard" part of the course.

 #### **CS 136 - Elementary Algorithm Design and Data Abstraction**